tidepool-org/tidepool-org.github.io/_docs/starting-up-services.md

   Also, for services that interconnect, you will need to make sure that the `SERVICE_NAME` and `XXX_SERVICE` properties line up.
 Like, if the service uses user-api, then you will need to set `USER_API_SERVICE` equal to the value of `SERVICE_NAME` set on the user-api server.
 Now that you have thought about how you are configuring your services, you can actually fire them up.

 * Fire up the services that you need in any order.
 For services that setup watches on other services, you should notice log lines when it finds instances of those services.

+## Using Tidepool

+Congratulations!
+You should have a local copy of the Tidepool platform running now.
+If everything worked, it will be waiting for a browser to connect at [http://localhost:3000](http://localhost:3000).
+Opening that link should load a login page, with a 'Sign Up' button in the top-right.

+Creating a new account on a local Tidepool platform is a little different than using the public system.
+You will need to pick an email address that contains the text `+skip` (e.g., `testUser+skip@example.com`).
+Don't worry, no email will actually be sent there, so you can make up any email address you want.
+You will need to remember it, though, because that is the username you will use to log in.

+Click `Sign up` and your account will be created.
+You can ignore the screen that tells you to check your email because you used a `+skip` address.
+You can go straight to the [Log in](http://localhost:3000/#/login) screen and log in with the email address and password you set in the sign up step.

+## Uploading Data

+The [chrome-uploader](https://github.com/tidepool-org/chrome-uploader) is the simplest way to upload data to Tidepool.
+Again, you will need to do things a little differently to make use of your local platform.
+(The extension in the Chrome store won't work with a locally-running version of the platform.)

+If you used the `get_current_tidepool_repos.sh` script above, then you should have a local copy of the `chrome-uploader` in your Tidepool directory.
+Using the same shell where you started the Tidepool services (with `tools/runservers`), change into the `chrome-uploader` directory and follow the directions for building and loading the uploader in the [README.md](https://github.com/tidepool-org/chrome-uploader/blob/master/README.md#how-to-set-it-up)